CollectionBuilder/collectionbuilder.github.io/_docs/05_theme/home.md

 - **featured-subjects**: Generates home page "subject" buttons for select subjects.
 	- If left blank, automatically generates top 5 subjects.
 (We typically leave it blank.)
 	- To customize, list your own curated subjects.
-Separate multiple subjects with a semi-colon(';').
+Separate multiple subjects with a semicolon(';').
 	- example --> `featured-subjects: corn;soy;basketball`

 - **featured-subjects-max**: Sets number of top subjects to display if **featured-subjects** is auto-generated